DuneSt/MaterialDesignLite/resources/migration/v1_to_v2_migration_guide.md

 The version v2.0.0 of Material Design Lite contains breaking changes.
 This guide is here to ease the migration of projects to this new version.

-*Note that most of the replacement for removed classes/methods are already present in v1.3.0 to ease the transition.*
+> Note that most of the replacement for removed classes/methods are already present in v1.3.0 to ease the transition.

 One of the main change is that v2.0.0 is now in **Tonel** format instead of **FileTree**.
 This means that support for Gemstone stops at v1 until Tonel is working out of the box in Gemstone.

 > Note that does not mean we cannot do anymore bugfix or add new features for Gemstone.
 In case someone using Gemstone needs a new feature or bugfix, we can create a new minor or patch version to the version 1 even after the v2 release.
 Just open an issue explaining your need.
 What will not happen is an automatic backport of all new features to v1.

+Be also careful, a new installation step is needed to fully exploit all feature of the v2.
+[See here](https://github.com/DuneSt/MaterialDesignLite#add-specific-style-for-extensions).

 - [Migration guide of Material Design Lite for Seaside V1 to V2](#migration-guide-of-material-design-lite-for-seaside-v1-to-v2)
   * [Removal of the `color` group](#removal-of-the-color-group)